ThiagoPalhares77/coffee-delivery/README.md

 # Coffee Delivery Project

-Project developed to solve the challenge of the ignite course.
+Responsive project developed to solve the challenge of the ignite course.
 I chose to use Next.js, TailwindCSS, and React-hook-form as some of the frameworks.

 ## Overview